-15.4 Observation simulation
+16.4 Observation simulation

-The standard method to produce simulations of concentrations at observation sites is to run the DIADEM post processor (section 18.1).
+The standard method to produce simulations of concentrations at observation sites is to extract them from the (2D or 3D) gridded output.

 An alternative is to use the MAORI (Model And Output Routine Interface) routines.
 The MAORI interface is configured via the rcfile by specification of a table file with station location and settings to define the simulated tracers etc. This is mainly used in the Kalman Filter context to simulate state values at observation sites; in the default model the code is present, but the use is not fully supported yet.